conduktor/conduktor-docs/docs/testing/getting-started/sign-up-to-conduktor-testing.md

 sidebar_position: 1
 ---

-# Sign up to Conduktor Testing
+# Download Conduktor Platform

-Conduktor Testing is a web application that can be reached through our website.
-The only pre-requisite is signing up and creating an account.
+Conduktor Testing is available in Conduktor Platform, either as a web application or as a Docker app.
+Head to our [Get Started](https://www.conduktor.io/get-started/) page and choose the right option for you.

-## Sign Up
+## Starting the Web App

 If you do not yet have a Conduktor account, you will need to sign-up first.&#x20;

-To get started, select the **Sign Up** button from the top-right hand corner of our [website](https://conduktor.io/).&#x20;
+Select Option 3: "Sign up and access online" from the left-hand menu on the [Get Started](https://conduktor.io/get-started/) page.&#x20;

 ![](<../assets/image (168) (1).png>)